klgallagher/klgallagher.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Katherine (Hudson) Gallagher.
 I am currently an NSF Office of Polar Programs Postdoctoral Research Program (PRFP) Fellow at Stony Brook University.
-In collaboration with Dr. Heather Lynch and her lab group, my current project is investigating how the potential retention or accumulation of Antarctic krill may play a role in where penguin colonies are located along the West Antarctic Peninsula using a combination of physical ocean modeling and penguin colony census data from the Mapping Application for Penguin Populations and Projected Dynamics (MAPPPD).
+In collaboration with Dr. Heather Lynch and her lab group, my current project is investigating how the potential accumulation of Antarctic krill may play a role in where penguin colonies are located along the West Antarctic Peninsula using a combination of physical ocean modeling and penguin colony census data from the Mapping Application for Penguin Populations and Projected Dynamics (MAPPPD).

 ###### Contact Information
-The best way to reach me is via email at katherine.l.hudson@stonybrook.edu.
+The best way to reach me is via email at Katherine.L.Hudson@stonybrook.edu.
 I look forward to hearing from you!